icefallgames/SCICompanion/SCICompanion/Docs/source/messages.rst

         )
     )

-When using gTestMessager:say(noun verb condition sequence), if the sequence number is 0, then all messages with the noun/verb/condition tuple will be shown in sequence.
+When using gMessager:say(noun verb condition sequence), if the sequence number is 0, then all messages with the noun/verb/condition tuple will be shown in sequence.
 Otherwise, only the one with the specified sequence number will be shown.

 The noun/verb/condition/sequence tuple is used in many other places in the game too.
 So for instance, to show a button in a dialog, you can do::